 The programme will give you the opportunity to build the core knowledge and skills associated with Business Management.
 You will study finance in depth and also come to understand the contribution it makes to the wider process of Business Management.
 You will explore the technicalities of finance as well as the role of financial management and accounting information in internal decision making.
 You will learn to provide measures of performance which are useful to external stakeholders, internal managers and the Board of Directors.

-Studying Business Management & Finance is a great opportunity to gain a degree that is clearly focused on your long-term career prospects in a wide variety of contexts.
-Whether you are thinking of setting up your own business, working in a large corporation, the public or not-for-profit sector, you will need to possess an understanding of how businesses operate and how skilled managers can contribute to their success.
+Studying Business Management & Finance is a great opportunity to gain a degree that is clearly focused on a career in Finance in a wide variety of contexts.
+Whether you are thinking of setting up your own business, working in a large corporation, the public or not-for-profit sector, you will need to possess an understanding of how businesses operate and the role of Finance.

 Sarah Fitzgerald - Course Leader

 The programme is committed to the provision of skills that will enhance your employability in a business management environment.

 Aiming to ensure that students are thinking strategically, the course makes reference to current professional and academic practice, considering alternative theoretical 4 perspectives, and applying their knowledge and skills to current and important events (e.g. the continuing economic and financial crisis and the impact on organisations).

 The awards will develop both specialist skills and knowledge and also wider graduate attributes.
 Alongside this, students will develop research skills by undertaking a Research Preparation module and an (independent) Business Research Case Study.